 The following materials shall come under the following garbage:

-- First type of garbage which can be destroyed: toilet paper, paper, cardboard, things made from bamboo, jute and cotton bag, decomposed food.
+- First type of garbage which can be destroyed such as: toilet paper, paper, cardboard, things made from bamboo, jute and cotton bag, decomposed food.

-- Second type of garbage which can be recycled: tin, bottle, jar, plastic can, plastic sheet, reusable gas cylinder, plastic bag or gas container.
+- Second type of garbage which can be recycled such as: tin, bottle, jar, plastic can, plastic sheet, reusable gas cylinder, plastic bag or gas container.

-- Third type of garbage which has to be re-imported: used oxygen bottle, used battery, equipment to be used for climbing or personal goods also.
+- Third type of garbage which has to be re-imported such as: used oxygen bottle, used battery, equipment to be used for climbing or personal goods also.